Contentrain/contentrain-docs/content/en/git-configurations.md

 ID: "84ecd718-b5e2-4194-9842-e5a51d48d8ee"
 category: "Configurations"
 position: "13"

 ---
 ## Git Configuration

 You can setup your git configurations like **branch**, **path** or **repository** name.

-To setup you git configurations, go to **Options**.
+To set up your git configurations, go to **Options**.

 ## Archive Project

-If you want to don't use your project, you can simply archive it and you can use again later.
+If you don't want to use your project, you can simply archive it and you can use it again later.

 ## Delete Project